emelianrus/jenkins-release-notes-parser/README.md

 I DON'T WANT TO SCROLL 50+ PROJECTS/ 10+ RELEASE NOTES in each project.
 WANT EVERYTHING ON ONE PAGE :)

+# Instructions

+Plugin Manager - main page. you can add plugins which you have to it

+supports add one plugin or list of plugins

+Plugin Dependencies - get all plugins dependencies for plugin manager list, will update plugin if needed and will show release notes for it

+Updated Plugins - plugins from "Plugin Dependencies" tab, but you can edit it for use caseses like

+* you want to check release notes between plugin version A and B, so you will add version A to Plugin Manager and version B to Updated Plugins

+as result you will see diff in Updated Plugins

+`Get Txt file` - option button will give you file with list of plugin manager plugins/updated plugins

 ## Deploy

 TODO: should be docker-compose or k8s. currently only local deployment see Local development